 Don’t forget you can save money by signing up to receive our articles, featured offers, tips and advice by email – scroll down on mobiles, and top left on desktops.

-When they return from the trip, having used the 30,000 points, enjoyed the lounge access and had a bit of luxury from the hotel stay, they cancel the card and get £337.50 back for the remaining 9 months.
-If they’re really serious sometimes they then wait 6 months and run the whole process again.
+When they return from the trip, having used the 30,000 points, enjoyed the lounge access and had a bit of luxury from the hotel stay, they cancel the card and get £431 back for the remaining 9 months.
 In the meantime, in most cases they get to keep the hotel tier status for the remainder of the year (although not the airport lounge access).

 Conrad Algarve Hotel: